 - A minimum grade of C in all courses is required in order to fulfill minor requirements.

-The minor in Linguistics is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham's School of Professional and Continuing Studies may minor in Linguistics only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+The minor in linguistics is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
+Students in Fordham's School of Professional and Continuing Studies may minor in linguistics only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.